lokijota/azureftp-for-sharepoint/README.md

 The developments will support authentication and secure transfer of contents.
 Authentication will be done directly against SharePoint's permission model.

-Code will be developed in .Net 4.5 and x64.
+Code is developed in .Net 4.5/x64.

-The base code structure and architecture document will be posted in the next few days.[2013.04.03]

 Current status as of 2013.04.03:
 - created all the placeholder projects for the server-side;